wbolster/emacs-python-pytest/README.rst

     this command will try to run only ``test_my_abc_thingy_repr`` inside ``tests/test_bar.py``.

-* easy way to change common switches and options, e.g.s toggling output capture, failing after the first error, and so on.
+* easy way to change common switches and options, e.g. toggling output capture, failing after the first error, and so on.